3dcitydb/3dcitydb-mkdocs/docs/citydb-tool/import.md

 ### Defining import metadata

-The options `--lineage`, `--updating-person`, and `--reason-for-update` allow you to capture metadata about the feature's origin, the person responsible for the import, and the reason for the import.
-This metadata is specific to 3DCityDB and is not part of the CityGML standard (see also [here](../3dcitydb/feature-module.md#feature-table)).
-If not provided, the username used to establish the 3DCityDB database connection will be used as the default value for `--updating-person`.
+The options `--creationDate`, `--lineage`, `--updating-person`, and `--reason-for-update` allow you to capture metadata about the feature's creation time, origin, the person responsible for the import, and the reason for the import.

-The `import` command also allows you to control the `creationDate` of the imported features using the `--creation-date` option.
-By default, the `creationDate` defined in the input file is used.
+By default, the creation date is taken from the corresponding CityGML attribute in the input file.
 If the input feature lacks a creation date, the current import time is used.
-You can use this option to force a specific timestamp (e.g., `2023-01-01`) or use `now` to overwrite the creation date of all features with the current import time, regardless of the values in the input file.
+With the `--creation-date` option, you can set a specific timestamp (e.g., `2023-01-01`) or use `now` to apply the current import time, overriding any value from the input file.

 !!! warning
-Be cautious when overwriting the `creationDate`, especially when importing data that may contain terminated features (e.g., exports from another database).
-Ensure that the chosen `creationDate` does not result in a timestamp that is later than the feature's `terminationDate`, as this would create an invalid lifecycle interval.
+    The creation and termination dates together define a feature's lifespan in the database (see [here](../3dcitydb/feature-module.md#feature-table)).
+Be especially careful when overwriting the `creationDate`, for example when importing data that may include terminated features (e.g., exports from another database).
+Make sure the `creationDate` is not later than the feature's `terminationDate`, as this would create an invalid lifecycle interval.

+The metadata about lineage, updating person and reason for update is specific to 3DCityDB and is not part of the CityGML standard (see also [here](../3dcitydb/feature-module.md#feature-table)).
+If not provided, the username used to establish the 3DCityDB database connection will be used as the default for `--updating-person`.

 The `--lineage` option supports the following placeholders, which are automatically replaced during the import process.

 | <div style="width:150px;">Token</div> | Description                                                                     |
 |---------------------------------------|---------------------------------------------------------------------------------|